Skip to Content

 Here are a few suggestions to contain your dog inside:

 1. Use a dog crate.
-Golden Retrievers should have a dog crate that’s no smaller than 42 inches.
+Golden Retrievers should have a dog crate no smaller than 42 inches.
 It should be big enough for your dog to turn around comfortably and stretch out.
 I like the Midwest Homes for Pets Icrate from Amazon, as it’s all-inclusive with a handy divider, perfect from puppy to adulthood, and has a removable wipe-clean pan.
 Don’t forget to get an orthopedic crate pad to protect his joints.
 My dog loved her crate and often went to her den to chill out or chew her KONG toys.

 3. Use a playpen.
-Puppy playpens are perfect for containing your young Retriever, and he’ll have a large secure area to play safely.
+Puppy playpens are perfect for containing your young Retriever, and he’ll have a large, secure area to play safely.
 Some playpens can even be adjoined to a crate to make a great combination of a comfy resting place and room to roam.
-Some are constructed from heavy-duty metal and can be used outside, such as the BestPet Dog Pen from Amazon.
-I like this playpen as you can configure it into multiple shapes without using tools.
-It’s also lightweight, collapsable, and easy to move and take on camping trips.

-The time will eventually come when you want to allow your Golden Retriever to have the run of the house.
-Most owners ultimately try this route.
 Don’t fret, though, as you’ll know when your dog is ready!
 My dog was over two years old before she was allowed free reign of the house.

-You can have a Golden Retriever and work full time, but you must make alternative arrangements to care for your dog.
-Examples are to hire a dog sitter or dog walker, get family and friends to visit, return home on your lunch break, enroll him in doggie daycare, or work from home.
+Examples are hiring a dog sitter or dog walker, getting family and friends to visit, returning home on your lunch break, enrolling him in doggie daycare, or working from home.

-If you’re worried about leaving your best friend all alone while you go out to work, several solutions are available.
 I’d recommend mixing and matching these where possible so that every day is different and will be easier on your purse strings!
 Ensure you train your dog to be left alone from a young age.

 1. Hire a dog sitter or dog walker.
 Dog sitters aren’t too expensive, and they can visit for a few hours rather than the entire working day.
-They’ll help give your Golden some desperately-needed company and playtime.
+They’ll help give your Golden some desperately needed company and playtime.
 You could also hire a reliable dog walker.

 3. Visit your dog on your lunch break.
 If you’re fortunate enough to work close by, visit your Golden Retriever on your lunch break and play a game of fetch to provide some fun exercise for him.
 Flexible working is also a superb solution, and you can schedule when you need help.